-Veterinary permission is a must and you will be asked to obtain this from your vet by emailing them a permission form (downloaded from the website) and then either sending it to me, printing it out or sending me a photo of it.
+Veterinary permission is needed if the animal is currently under investigation for an injury/ ailment.
+You will be asked to obtain this from your vet and i will contact them to let them know i am due to treat your animal..
 Please note that treatment cannot continue without this, it is a legal requirement, and if it is not obtained when I arrive then a fee will still be charged.

 In order to get the most out of the therapy I ask that your horse/dog is allowed up to 48 hours reduced exercise, gradually resuming normal activity a week later, unless told otherwise.
 This is becuase the body is still responding to treatment and resuming activity too early can hinder the healing process and reduce its effectiveness.
 So please bare this in mind when booking an appointment during the competitive season, if you have regular lessons, agility classes, shoots etc

 However, aftercare is advised on an individual basis and these are just guidelines of what to expect.
 You may also find that your horse/dogs behaviour changes post treatment.
 For example they may appear stiff or lethargic, alternately they may be much more energetic or may also seem to drink more.
 These changes in behaviour are perfectly normal so please dont be alarmed and it is another part of the healing process and a way to flush out toxins released from the body.